EddyRivasLab/hmmer/nwo/simdvec.md

 controlled by bit flags in the processor's floating-point control register (MXCSR).
 Roughly speaking, FTZ says what happens when a denormal is the _result_ of an FP instruction, and DAZ says what happens when a denormal is the _input_ to an FP instruction.
-Our `configure.ac` checks for support of the relevant macros that set these bits, and if they are supported, `h4_simdvec_Init()` sets them.

 On ARM processors, NEON vector instructions
 [always use flush-to-zero mode](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0473c/CJAJBEAF.html).